-Northridge Federal Employment Law Attorneys
+Comprehensive Federal Employment Law Guidance in Northridge

 The federal government has enacted many laws regarding various aspects of employment.
 Many of these laws cover all employees who work at companies employing a specific number of people, while others apply to everyone (think: anti-discrimination laws).
 Fully understanding all of your employee rights can be overwhelming due to the number of laws that pertain to the workplace.